nilpunch/massive-ecs/README.md

 Made for games with deterministic prediction-rollback netcode.
 Currently distributed as Unity package.

-Prediction-rollback netcode have very stable nature, and is mainly used in fast paced online multiplayer games, such as Overwatch and Rocket League.
+Prediction-rollback netcode has very stable nature, and is mainly used in fast paced online multiplayer games, such as Overwatch and Rocket League.

 ## Overview